-Chester's woodfired ceramics show the effects of prolonged firing at high temperatures on raw clay surfaces, using an anagama kiln.
-Although his works have a basic classical form, their individuality is present in the freedom and joy in hand making combined with the magical spontaneity of flame.
-Chester is a New Zealand potter now living and working in Gulgong, Australia.
+Chester began potting in 1964 after instruction in New Zealand from Shoji Hamada, Takeichi Kawai and Michael Cardew.
+He has lectured, built kilns and conducted many firings in New Zealand, Australia, Japan, USA, Korea and Norway.
+His wood-fired pots show the effects of prolonged firing at high temperatures on raw clay surfaces, using an anagama kiln.
+Although the pots have a basic classical form, their individuality is present in the freedom and joy in hand making combined with the magical spontaneity of flame.
+Chester is a New Zealand potter now living and working in Australia.

-Chester has held numerous one person exhibitions in New Zealand and Australia, as well as having participated in many group exhibitions also in Japan, Korea, China, USA, Canada, UK, Norway, Denmark, Holland, Spain & Germany.
-He is internationally recognised as a leading figure in woodfired ceramics.
+Nealie has held numerous solo exhibitions in New Zealand and Australia.
+Participated in many group exhibitions in New Zealand, Australia, Japan, Korea, China, USA, Canada, UK, Norway, Denmark, Holland, Spain and Germany.